Skip to main content

 Definition

 A preliminary model of a product or feature used to explore ideas and test assumptions before building production code.
 Prototypes range from low-fidelity paper sketches to high-fidelity interactive mockups in tools like Figma.
+Nielsen Norman Group's guide to prototyping covers fidelity tradeoffs and when to use each level.
 PMs use prototypes to gather early user feedback, reduce development risk, and communicate intent to stakeholders more effectively than specifications alone.

 Why It Matters for Product Managers